|Help and Advice|

 The orbital period is just under 13 days and is slowly increasing.
 Hence eclipse predictions made using old values for the orbital period will be incorrect.

-Indeed, it is currently more than 30 orbits "behind" where it should be if predictions were made using the orbital period quoted in the General Catalogue of Variable Stars (GCVS)
+Indeed, it is currently many orbits "behind" where it should be if predictions are based on the orbital period quoted in the General Catalogue of Variable Stars (GCVS)

 The period changes are believed to be related to the transfer of mass between the two stars.